Start » Colombia » How to Explore the Tayrona National Park in Colombia

 c) Cabo San Juan (swimming allowed)

 As previously mentioned this is the center of interest and by far the most popular of all Tayrona National Park beaches.
 Thank you Instagram.
-Truth is: the scenery is really fantastic due to the fact that two beautiful bays with crystal clear water and white sandy beaches meet here…and swimming is allowed.
+Truth is: the scenery is really fantastic due to the fact that two beautiful bays with crystal clear water and white sandy beaches meet here…and swimming in the sea is allowed.

 From midday onwards, however, it gets quite crowded here in the popular months.
 Reason being is the tourist infrastructure (restaurant, campsite) and a direct boat transfer from Santa Marta.
 On the vantage point you not only have a fantastic view of the bay, you can also spend the night in hammocks (which we used for a little nap during the day).